garylirocks/quickrefs/azure.markdown

 ### Networking

 - Azure Virtual Network

-  - Enables Azure reources to securely communicate with each other, the internet and on-premises networks
-  - Scoped to a single region

 - Azure Load Balancer

-  - Supports inbound and outbound scenarios, TCP, UDP
-  - Incoming internet traffic, internal traffic across Azure services, port forwarding for specific traffic, or outbound connectivity fro VMs

 - VPN Gateway
 - Azure Application Gateway

-  - Can route traffic based on source IP/port to a destination IP/port
-  - Help protect web app with a web application firewall, redirection, _session affinity_, etc

 - CDN
-  - Minimize latency
-  - Can be hosted in Azure or other locations

 ### Big Data